 If you don’t have much vegetation around your home, then you may not need to do this.
 However, if you do have trees and shrubs that are close to your home, especially branches that hang over your roof, you’ll want to take some time to look over everything.
 Evaluating the trees in your yard is one of the winter home maintenance tips that can make a big difference in the long run.

 You can trim back overhanging branches and shrubs that are growing too close to your home or foundation to help prevent damage.
 If you have large, older trees near your home, it’s not a bad idea to have them inspected to make sure they are healthy, strong, and are not in danger of uprooting or falling on your home.

 Found a Problem?

-If you’ve found issues in any of these areas while going through your new year home maintenance checklist, contact us online or give us a call at 717-399-4708 today!
-Our professional and friendly team will answer any questions, and our expert contractors will repair your home good as new.
+If you’ve found issues in any of these areas while going through your own New Year home maintenance checklist, give us a call at 717-399-4708 today!
+Our professional and friendly team will answer any questions, and whether you need handyman services or bigger projects, our expert contractors will repair your home as good as new.